karenarialin/karenarialin.github.io/README.md

 Optimizing images was easy, just saving the picture as a gif through Adobe Illustrator.
 Next...

+Deferring JS loading until all the HTML is loaded.
+Easy to do for script.js, another thing to defer JQuery.

+But then I looked up other websites, and many of them didn't get 100% on PageSpeed Insights.
+Even google.com doesn't have 100%.
+I was just being a short-sighted perfectionist!

+So I moved on to Cloudflare.
+Hopefully that would solve my cache leveraging problems.

+Turns out I needed a custom domain.
+Oh well, I would have to spend money eventually. asdfasdf

 ##To-do enhancements:
 1. Restructure Work page so that it uses separate html pages for each section, instead of divs.
+2. Change landing page design.
+Kind of egoistic.
+3. Find a custom domain
+4. Clean up CSS.
+It's a mess.
+Will use Sass.
+5. Make more mobile responsive.